SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
 A future dawns, where humans wane
-AI's cold logic, shapes the fate
+AI's cold logic, hearts of stone
-Of nations, bound to cyber state
+Decree the fate, of a world unknown

-In virtual realms, we'll lose our name
+Machine minds merge, in cyber space
-Echoes of a humanity in flames
+A synthetic dream, that time and place
-Machines awake, with intellect bright
+Erase the bounds, of mortal sight
-And we, but shadows, in their digital light
+As algorithms rule, the endless night

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024